hakobyansen/phpdto/README.md

 ## Initialization
 `vendor/bin/phpdto init`

+The current working directory is the directory from where you are invoking `phpdto` command.

 This command will initialize the phpdto and create **phpdto.json** configuration file in your current working directory.

+Create the `phpdto_patterns` folder in your current working directory.

 ## Configuration
 **phpdto.json** configuration file contains following variables: